martinsing/expo-drizzle-default/README.md

 As I was trying to learn expo when I decided I needed an ORM.
 Drizzle seemed robust though the documentation needed more information.
-I will fork what they have made from drizzle's [get started](https://orm.drizzle.team/docs/get-started/expo-new). **The only exception is that age was removed**
+I will fork what they have made from drizzle's [get started](https://orm.drizzle.team/docs/get-started/expo-new).

+> [!IMPORTANT]
+> The only difference between Drizzle's code and mine is that I removed the `age` element

 This repo will show you how to setup expo with drizzle.
 The instructions will then create a simple app to demonstrate drizzle.
 I will try to use as few dependacies and libraries as possible.
 The repo will create an experience that can create, read, update, and delete (CRUD) users as needed.